greenfluxbv/qa_assignment_portal/README.md

-# Standalone Blazor WebAssembly with ASP.NET Core Identity

-This sample app demonstrates how to use the built-in ASP.NET Core Identity capabilities from a standalone Blazor WebAssembly app.
+# Portal QA Automation Engineer assignment

+Hi!

+We would like to understand your approach to writing automated tests, so that's why we ask you to do this assignment.

+We will evaluate your code on structuring, readability and maintanability.
+During the interview we will have a short talk about your code too.

+## Objective

+### Introduction

+Please write a test automation using PlayWright for a demo application.
+It is up to you to use either C# or TypeScript.

-For more information, see [Secure ASP.NET Core Blazor WebAssembly with ASP.NET Core Identity](https://learn.microsoft.com/aspnet/core/blazor/security/webassembly/standalone-with-identity).
+> This demo application is a modified version of the Blazor with Local Identity demo.
+The original can be found here:   [Secure ASP.NET Core Blazor WebAssembly with ASP.NET Core Identity](https://learn.microsoft.com/aspnet/core/blazor/security/webassembly/standalone-with-identity).

+### Requirements
+ - Cover at least 3 scenarios.
+   - It is (almost, see below) up to you which scenarios to cover.
+ - At least one scenario should test the [data processing](http://localhost:5170/data-processing) form.
+   - The data processing form returns the lenght of the input provided.
+   - This form only works when the user is authenticated.
+See [authentication](#authentication) for the standard logins.

+ - It is up to you to decide on the other scenarios.
+   - Note that you can test for example both positive and negative paths.

+### Deliverable

+Please send us back the complete source code, preferrably as a Git repository.
+You could send us a zipped archive or invite us to a private GitHub repository.
+Sharing your solution publicly on the internet will disqualify your submission.
+Please include this Readme.md file in your submission.

+Last but not least, we should be able to compile and run your tests.

-## Steps to run the sample
+## Steps to run the demo

-1. Clone this repository or download a ZIP archive of the repository.
-For more information, see [How to download a sample](https://learn.microsoft.com/aspnet/core/introduction-to-aspnet-core#how-to-download-a-sample).

-1. The default and fallback URLs for the two apps are:

-   * `Backend` app (`BackendUrl`): `https://localhost:7211` (fallback: `https://localhost:5001`)
-   * `BlazorWasmAuth` app (`FrontendUrl`): `https://localhost:7171` (fallback: `https://localhost:5002`)

-   You can use the existing URLs or update them in the `appsettings.json` file of each project with new `BackendUrl` and `FrontendUrl` endpoints:
+1. Run the demo application by using the included [`docker-compose`](compose.yaml)  file
+    1. Docker needs to be installed on your system.

-   * `appsettings.json` file in the root of the `Backend` app.
+    1. From the root of the project, run `docker-compose up`
-   * `wwwroot/appsettings.json` file in the `BlazorWasmAuth` app.

-1. If you plan to run the apps using the .NET CLI with `dotnet run`, note that first launch profile in the launch settings file is used to run an app, which is the insecure `http` profile (HTTP protocol).
-To run the apps securely (HTTPS protocol), take ***either*** of the following approaches:

-   * Pass the launch profile option to the command when running the apps: `dotnet run -lp https`.
-   * In the launch settings files (`Properties/launchSettings.json`) ***of both projects***, rotate the `https` profiles to the top, placing them above the `http` profiles.

-   If you use Visual Studio to run the apps, Visual Studio automatically uses the `https` launch profile.
-No action is required to run the apps securely when using Visual Studio.

-1. Run the `Backend` and `BlazorWasmAuth` apps.

-1. Navigate to the `BlazorWasmAuth` app at the `FrontendUrl`.
+    1. You can browse the application at [http://localhost:5170](http://localhost:5170)

-1. Register a new user using the **Register** link in the upper-right corner of the app's UI or use one of the preregistered test users:
+### Authentication

+Whenever an user is authenticated, some more functionality becomes available.

-   * `leela@contoso.com` (Password: `Passw0rd!`).
-Leela has `Administrator`, `Manager`, and `User` roles and can access the private manager page but not the private editor page of the app.
+* `admin@greenflux.com` (Password: `Passw0rd!`).
+Admin has `Administrator`, `Manager`, and `User` roles and can access the private manager page but not the private editor page of the app.
 She can process data with both forms on the data processing page.
-   * `harry@contoso.com` (Password: `Passw0rd!`).
-Harry only has the `User` role and can't access the manager and editor pages.
+* `user@greenflux.com` (Password: `Passw0rd!`).
+This user only has the `User` role and can't access the manager and editor pages.
 He can only process data with the first form on the data processing page.

-1. Log in with the user.

-1. Navigate to the private page (`Components/Pages/PrivatePage.razor` at `/private-page`) that only authenticated users can reach.
-A link to the page appears in the navigation sidebar after the user is authenticated.
-Navigate to the private manager and editor pages to explore how the user's roles influence the pages that they can visit.
-Navigate to the data processing page (`Components/Pages/DataProcessing.razor` at `/data-processing`) to experience authenticated and authorized data processing web API calls.

-1. Log out of the app.